nickaggarwal/inferless-summarization/README.md

 Enter all the required details to Import your model.
 Refer [this link](https://docs.inferless.com/integrations/github-custom-code) for more information on model import.

-The following is a sample Input and Output for this model.
+The following is a sample Input and Output JSON for this model which you can use while importing this model on Inferless.

 ### Input
 ```json